-Controls which display mode will be used during installation.
-If cmdline is chosen all required installation options must be configured via kickstart otherwise the installation will fail.
+Controls which display mode will be used for the installation and for the installed system.
+If text or cmdline is chosen the system will boot in text mode.
+And when cmdline is used all required installation options must be configured via kickstart, otherwise the installation will fail.

+'''

 --non-interactive

+'''